 Durai is the area coordinator and senior lecturer of data analytics at Olin Business School, Washington University in St. Louis.
-He received his doctorate in industrial engineering (data analytics concentration) from the University of Texas at Arlington.
-He performed his doctoral research in the Center on Stochastic Modeling, Optimization, and Statistics (COSMOS).
-He also has a master’s in industrial engineering from the University of Texas at Arlington and a bachelor’s in mechanical engineering from Bharathiar University, India.
+He received his doctorate in industrial engineering (data analytics concentration) from the University of Texas at Arlington, where he performed his research in the Center on Stochastic Modeling, Optimization, and Statistics (COSMOS).
 His research interests include business analytics, machine learning, optimization, simulation, and simulation-based optimization applied to diverse applications.

-Along with his colleagues, he won the third prize of 2017 Syngenta Crop Challenge in Analytics.
-In addition, the paper he co-authored with his colleagues from the 2016 Syngenta Crop Challenge in Analytics won the 2017 INFORMS Data Mining Best Paper Award and 2018 Olin Award.
+Along with his colleagues, he won third prize in the 2017 Syngenta Crop Challenge in Analytics.
+Additionally, the paper he co-authored with his colleagues from the 2016 Syngenta Crop Challenge in Analytics won the 2017 INFORMS Data Mining Best Paper Award and 2018 Olin Award.

 Greg is Head of Advanced Analytics at Syngenta, where he and his team are responsible for delivering insights and solutions to improve the quality, efficiency and productivity of Syngenta’s breeding programs and operations.
 During his nearly 20 years at Syngenta, he has held a variety of roles in research and development — encompassing platform and protocol development of high throughput systems, soybean trait development and global genetic projects in oilseeds.